osavaryb/abella_schema/README.md

+(10/07/2013) meeting with Kaustuv

+TODO
+ 0) parse projas as a diff clause in apply.
+(DONE)
+ 1) use typed terms in internal
+ 2) rewrite deBruijn (KC)
+ 2.5) constructs/find example for proj (before the demo of the 17th)
+ 3) acave's pts

+* idea: Could accept more than one hypothesis in projas, getting constraints for more than one schema for projection variables used in many hypothesis.

 (09/07/2013) bis
 > Implemented a first version of proj making the statement and the proof directly from the receives assumption and string.
  TODO: